-Use with sharing for @AuraEnabled Apex Controllers with Implicit Sharing (Critical Update, Postponed)
+Use with sharing for @AuraEnabled Apex Controllers with Implicit Sharing (Update, Postponed)

 Where: This change applies to Aura and Lightning web components in Lightning Experience, Salesforce Classic, Lightning communities, and all versions of the Salesforce app.

-When: This critical update is enforced when a sandbox or production org is upgraded to Spring ’21.
-Enforcement starts on November 29, 2020 and takes effect when your instance is upgraded to Spring ’21.
-To find the exact activation date for your instance, refer to https://status.salesforce.com.
+When: This update is enforced when a sandbox or production org is upgraded to Spring ’21.
+Enforcement starts for some sandboxes on November 29, 2020.
+To get the major release upgrade date for your instance, go to Trust Status, search for your instance, and click the maintenance tab.

 Apex classes generally run in system mode.
 Consequently, the current user’s credentials aren’t used to execute Apex logic, and the user’s permissions and field-level security aren’t automatically applied.